paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/Recursion, DP & Backtracking 525dddcdd0874ed98372518724fc8753.md

 ### More explanation

-A useful mantra to adopt when solving problems recursively is ‘fake it ’til you make it’, that is, **pretend you’ve already solved the problem for a simpler case**, and then try to reduce the larger problem to use the solution for this simpler case.
+A useful mantra to adopt when solving problems recursively is *‘fake it ’til you make it’*, that is, **pretend you’ve already solved the problem for a simpler case**, and then try to reduce the larger problem to use the solution for this simpler case.
 If a problem is suited to recursion, there should actually only be a small number of simple cases which you need to explicitly solve, i.e. this method of reducing to a simpler problem can be used to solve every other case.

 ![Recursion,%20DP%20&%20Backtracking%20525dddcdd0874ed98372518724fc8753/1_cxQUnD3J3jMDIQTpsB7PNQ.gif](Recursion,%20DP%20&%20Backtracking%20525dddcdd0874ed98372518724fc8753/1_cxQUnD3J3jMDIQTpsB7PNQ.gif)

-Suppose we are given some actual data of some data type, call it dₒ.
-The idea with recursion is to pretend that we have already solved the problem or computed the desired function f for all forms of this data type that are simpler than dₒ according to some degree of difficulty that we need to define.
-Then, if we can find a way of expressing f(dₒ) in terms of one or more f(d)s, where all of these d s are less difficult (have a smaller degree) than dₒ, then we have found a way to reduce and solve for f(dₒ).
-We repeat this process, and hopefully, at some point, the remaining f(d)s will get so simple that we can easily implement a fixed, closed solution to them.
-Then, our solution to the original problem will reveal itself as our solutions to progressively simpler problems aggregate and cascade back up to the top.
+Suppose we are given some actual data of some data type, call it `dₒ`.
+The idea with recursion is to pretend that we have already solved the problem or computed the desired function `f` for all forms of this data type that are simpler than `dₒ` according to some degree of difficulty that we need to define.
+Then, if we can find a way of expressing `f(dₒ)` in terms of one or more `f(d)`s, where all of these d s are less difficult (have a smaller degree) than `dₒ`, then we have found a way to reduce and solve for `f(dₒ)`.
+We repeat this process, and hopefully, at some point, the remaining `f(d)`s will get so simple that we can easily implement a **fixed, closed solution** to them.
+Then, our solution to the original problem will reveal itself as our solutions to progressively simpler problems aggregate and **cascade back up to the top**.

 # Honourable mentions